WuTheFWasThat/redux-saga/docs/api/README.md

 ### `cancel(task)`

-Creates an Effect description that instructs the middleware to cancel a previously forked task.
+Creates an Effect description that instructs the saga runner to cancel a previously forked task.

 - `task: Task` - A [Task](#task) object returned by a previous `fork`

 #### Notes

-To cancel a running task, the middleware will invoke `return` on the underlying Generator object.
+To cancel a running task, the saga runner will invoke `return` on the underlying Generator object.
 This will cancel the current Effect in the task and jump to the finally block (if defined).

 Inside the finally block, you can execute any cleanup logic or dispatch some action to keep the